|

 39) S/He is comfortable being around children and teens in

-general, and mine in particular.
+general, and around my kids in particular.

 40) S/He is _ comfortable with the way I parent, including